 Title: Harry Potter and the Shell of the God-King

-Disclaimer: Right, I actually went and checked to be sure this time… after being passed around like a slut at a frat party over the past few years, Buffy the Vampire Slayer, Angel: the Series, and all associated characters now belong to Warner Brothers.
+Disclaimer: Right, I actually went and checked to be sure this time… after being passed around several times in the past few years, Buffy the Vampire Slayer, Angel: the Series, and all associated characters now belong to Warner Brothers.
 J.K.
 Rowling owns the Harry Potter universe.
 Wish they were mine so I could do increasingly nonsensical things to them and watch my bank account get steadily larger, but sadly not mine.
 Additionally, there are a handful of original characters inserted here and there to expand her world's horizons a bit.
 If you like a character but don't recognize their name, run it through the Harry Potter Wikia.
 If nothing comes up, they're mine and I'd appreciate being asked before you port them to another fanfic.
 I'll probably say yes; I just want to know where they're going so I can check in on them from time to time.

 Summary: The aptly named Department of Mysteries is home to a great many things that wizardkind does not yet understand.
 Luna releases one of them and forever alters the course of history.